dolaposokoya/fraysalbackend/README.md

 - inside your terminal run npm run dev to run the app locally on your system

 ## To push to live server run npm run build and upload the build folder to the server
-- inside your terminal run npm run build, when the build is complete upload the build folder to the live server.
+- inside your terminal run npm run build, when the build is complete upload the server folder to the live server.

 ## To create a .env file, follow this steps